Dum Laga Ke Haisha: Critical response

-Hindustan Times stated that while "You know from the onset that the guy will get his girl", the film "bucks stereotypes in many, many ways".
-Bollywood Hungama praised the film's lead actors Bhumi and Ayushman's performances, but criticised the direction and editing.
-Koimoi gave the film 4 out of 5 stars, praising the script and cast performances, but criticising Katariya's directing.
+Hindustan Times stated that while "[y]ou know from the onset that the guy will get his girl", the film "bucks stereotypes in many, many ways".
+Bollywood Hungama praised the performances but criticised the direction and editing.
+Koimoi gave the film 4 out of 5 stars, praising the script and cast performances, but criticising Katariya's direction.
 Shubhra Gupta of the Indian Express gave the film 3.5 out of 5 stars.
 Rajeev Masand of CNN-IBN gave the film 3.5 out of 5 stars.
 NDTV gave the film 3.5 out of 5 stars.
-Anuj Kumar of The Hindu praised the film and said "Dum Laga Ke Haisha: A well-rounded effort".
+Anuj Kumar of The Hindu praised the film as a "well-rounded effort".

 Box office

-Dum Laga Ke Haisha's grossed ₹30 crore domestically and was declared a "Hit" by Box Office India.
+Dum Laga Ke Haisha grossed ₹30 crore domestically and was declared a "Hit" by Box Office India.